Ever wonder what the camp is like for a camper?

 Every camper checks in with their parents (or guardian) to make sure all of their forms are complete and turned in.
 Stopping by the camp store is a must – here you can get the newest GRP t-shirt and pick up anything you may have forgotten.

 It is time for parents to leave and camp to really begin!

 Camp Tour, Respect Circle, Field Games, and Swim Review

 Once Kiran’s parents depart, his cabin counselors take Little Tree 1 on a tour of base camp.
-He learns about all the important places like where classes are, where to meet to take the busses for mentor hikes, and where meals are served.
+He learns about all the important places like where classes are, where to meet to take the busses for mentor hikes, and where meals are served as well as get a lice check at the Health Hut.
 Then when the bell rings, everyone heads to the gazebo to participate in the Respect Circle.
 Each camp session opens with the Respect Circle led by Anne and Steve.
 All campers are given the opportunity to agree to “respect themselves, respect each other, and respect all living things” while they are part of the Green River Preserve community.
 The Respect Circle sets the stage for a NO DISCOUNT ZONE community for the campers.

 Dinner, Evening Program, and Bed

 Dinner is the first meal Kiran and his fellow campers will have at camp.
 Before heading in to eat, campers are taught the evening blessing.
 Prior to every meal, the campers sing a blessing on the deck and then are called in by cabin to their tables.
 Every meal is served family style.